mikew1/webtales/README.md

 ## Main points - web programming in Lisp

 - The common languages used for web programming all seem to create a bunch of DSLs which we must navigate.
   The most obvious are those for templating and validation.
-(Those are different from the core language, i.e. all different syntactically).
+(My point is that those are different from the core language, i.e. they are different syntactically).
 Personally I only really became aware of this from the perspective of lisp.
 - Lisp tends to not to do that and it's only when you've seen that it's possible do you realise what barriers those other systems actually erect to your thinking.
 - The framework here, Restas, uses generic functions to achieve what OO people call Inversion of control.